 Group Therapy Sessions

-Another benefit of support group sessions is that you get to learn from other people as they share their experiences.
-This gives you a broader perspective and better understanding of addiction as a whole and helps you hone empathy skills, which can be very useful for relapse prevention.
+Another benefit of support group sessions is learning from others as they share their experiences.
+This gives you a broader perspective and better understanding of addiction and helps you hone empathy skills, which can be useful for relapse prevention.

 Family Therapy Sessions